ethereum-optimism/optimism/rollup-node.md

 [JSON-RPC]: https://www.jsonrpc.org/specification

-In particular, the [Ethereum's Engine API specification][eth-engine-api] specifies a [JSON-RPC] endpoint with a number of JSON-RPC (REST) routes, which are the means through which the rollup driver interacts with the execution engine.
+In particular, the [Ethereum's Engine API specification][eth-engine-api] specifies a [JSON-RPC] endpoint with a number of JSON-RPC routes, which are the means through which the rollup driver interacts with the execution engine.

 Instead of calling [`engine_forkchoiceUpdatedV1`], the rollup driver must call the new [`engine_forkchoiceUpdatedOPV1`] route.
 This has the same signature,